SoundOfTheSky/utils/README.md

 Return all combinations of items in array
 ### function permutations
 Return all permutations of items in array
+### function pushToSorted
+Push data in array so array is always kept sorted

+@param array Target array
+@param element Element to push
+@param compare Function to find place to push.
+Return true when found position to push in.
+For example if we return `[false, false, true, false]`, Array will become `[false, false, Element, true, false]`.

 ## consts
 Some useful consts.
 That's it.